 But planning a future as a couple means you’ve got to think beyond the wedding day.
 Between the cake tastings, dress fittings and meetings with the florist, it’s a good idea to talk with a financial advisor.
 That’s because starting a financial plan now can help ensure that you and your fiancé get a jumpstart on all your goals, whether that’s taking a dream one-year anniversary trip or starting a family.

 If you’re recently engaged, get the money conversation started by talking to a financial advisor about these four things — so your happily ever after can start now.

-Soon you’ll be sharing everything, and we’re not just talking closet space: According to the Knot, 55 percent of couples plan to tackle combining their finances a year after the wedding.
-But a financial advisor can start reviewing your current spending and saving now to help you understand where you’re both at financially, and so that you can start turning your two budgets into one.
+Soon you’ll be sharing everything, and we’re not just talking closet space.
+A financial advisor can start reviewing your current spending and saving now to help you understand where you’re both at financially, and so that you can start turning your two budgets into one.